ezeoleaf/awesome-golang-repositories/README.md

 [gobetween](https://github.com/yyyar/gobetween): :cloud: Modern & minimalistic load balancer for the Сloud era
 [exatorrent](https://github.com/varbhat/exatorrent): Easy to Use Torrent Client.
 Can be hosted in Cloud.
 Files can be streamed in Browser/Media Player.
 [eris](https://github.com/rotisserie/eris): eris provides a better way to handle, trace, and log errors in Go 🎆
 [atlantis](https://github.com/runatlantis/atlantis): Terraform Pull Request Automation
+[vm-operator-api](https://github.com/vmware-tanzu/vm-operator-api): A client API for the VM Operator project, designed to allow for integration with vSphere 7 with Kubernetes